jieren123/Web_Crawler_Scraper/README.md

- Web Crawler-Scraper for Dynamic-Static Webpage
+This web scraping project is made by **Python2.7**.
-Python web spider is made by **Python2.7**.
 High flexible to manage and extract structured data from webpages.
 ## Main Features
 - Automation: Autologin is to make it easier for web spider to crawl websites that require authenticaion.
   - 1. Automiatically find login fields and can handle login that requires dynamic CSRF token.